ntBre/pbqff/README.md

- editor = {Joel M. Bowman and Mark A. Ratner}, pages = {170-185}, publisher = {JAI Press, Inc.}, title = {{SPECTRO: A} Program for the Derivation of Spectrscopic Constants From Provided Quartic Force Fields and Cubic Dipole Fields}, year = {1991}
+ editor = {Joel M. Bowman and Mark A. Ratner}, pages = {170-185}, publisher = {JAI Press, Inc.}, title = {{SPECTRO: A} Program for the Derivation of Spectroscopic Constants From Provided Quartic Force Fields and Cubic Dipole Fields}, year = {1991}
 }
 ```

 # TODOs
 - [ ] factor out commonality in first part of `CoordType::run`
+- [ ] use or delete `Fitted` trait
+  - `Findiff` actually has some default methods that make it useful, but
+    `Fitted` doesn't provide any default methods and isn't used as a bound